johnsonjh/VEDIT/README.md

 ```

 All four targets build, run, and can be configured (with a small workaround
-for the CP/M‑86 verisons) using the original CompuView's `INSTALL` program.
+for the CP/M‑86 verisons) using the original CompuView `INSTALL` program.

 The direct‑video targets draw to IBM‑PC‑compatible video hardware directly,
 so they are much faster for the local display when running on now‑vintage